+Self-publishing does well in ebooks sales.
 But self-publishers will continue to lose out in real book sales.

-There is no doubt that self-publishing has stamped its authority and found its place in book publishing, and is winning on many fronts.
+There is no doubt that self-publishing has stamped its authority and found its place in book publishing.
+It is winning on many fronts.

 While the data is a little out of date, the book market sales split reported by Publishing Perspectives for the first half of 2014 is telling.

 After meteoric increases following the introduction of the ebook in 2007, sales have now plateaued and are struggling to increase by more than single digits year on year.

-This is very bad news for self-publishers because ebooks are their bread and butter sales.
+It is very bad news for self-publishers because ebooks are their bread and butter sales.

-On the other hand, paperbacks and hardcover books are the bread and butter sales for traditional publishing, and by controlling, manipulating and even owning shelf space in bricks and mortar books stores, the big five have a monopoly on non-ebook sales.
+By controlling, manipulating, and even owning shelf space in bricks and mortar books stores, the big five have a monopoly on non-ebook sales.

-Print On Demand books can’t compete.
+Print On Demand books can’t compete

 Sure, self-publishers can offer a paperback version of their book on Amazon, but what about at your local bookstore?

 What about at your chain of national bookstores?
 No way, no hope, and no possibility.

 And more importantly, what about the quality of print on demand books?
-Compared to trade published books, they are a very poor relation.

-This is the real frontier that will for some time yet hold back self-publishing as a challenger to the big five publishers.
+It is the real frontier that will, for some time, yet hold back self-publishing as a challenger to the big five publishers.

 By using prime store placement, which publishers pay an arm and a leg for, this can turn almost any book into a bestseller.

-But it would never, no matter how much money is spent, turn a poor quality print on demand paperback into even a modest seller.
+But it would never, no matter how much money is spent, turn a poor-quality print on demand paperback into even a modest seller.

-The real challenge now is for self-publishing to aim higher, and challenge real book sales.
+The real challenge now is for self-publishing to aim higher and challenge real book sales.

-But until the likes of Createspace, Lulu and others lift their game and offer paperbacks and hardcovers that are close to trade quality, there is little hope.
+But until the likes of Amazon KDP, Lulu and others lift their game and provide paperbacks and hardcovers close to trade quality; there is little hope.

-But, one can hope.
+But, one can hope for change.